 6. Funding

-IPFF is а film festival that is funded and financed by Portret Films Ltd. and by submission fees from applicants.
+IPFF is а film festival that is funded and financed by Portret Films Ltd. and by submission fees from applicants, as well as by support in the form of public grants.

 -